 On older 737s, there are overhead screens.
 On more modern aircraft, each seat has USB and AC power outlets.

 The five main points currencies Australia-based travellers can use on Qantas flights are:

 - Qantas Points (mainly through Qantas-linked credit cards)

 - Cathay Pacific Asia Miles (transferable from a range of credit card rewards programs)

 - American Airlines AAdvantage miles (mainly through buy miles promotions)

 - British Airways Avios (mainly through buy miles promotions)

 - Alaska Airlines Mileage Plan miles (mainly through buy miles promotions)

-- Alaska Mileage Plan does not allow routings between Australia and New Zealand
+*Alaska Airlines Mileage Plan does not allow routings between Australia and New Zealand

 Avios offer great value for short hops in domestic Business Class on Qantas flights within Australia, as well as Japan Airlines flights within Japan and American Airlines flights within the US (although availability is limited for the latter.)